 What will my life be like after surgery?

 Bariatric surgery is not a quick fix.
-It’s an ongoing journey toward transforming your health through lifestyle changes.
-After surgery, you’ll feel satisfied with less food.
-Positive changes in your body, your weight and your health will occur—if you maintain the diet and exercise routines recommended by your bariatric team.
+It is an ongoing journey toward transforming your health through lifestyle changes.
+After surgery, you will feel satisfied with less food.
+Positive changes in your body, your weight and your health will occur — if you maintain the diet and exercise routines recommended by your bariatric team.

 Will I receive support in adjusting to new daily habits after surgery?

 Absolutely.
-You’ll continue to receive personalized support as you adjust to your new habits and lifestyle after surgery, which will help ensure long-term success.
+You will continue to receive personalized support as you adjust to your new habits and lifestyle after surgery, which will help ensure long-term success.
 Monthly support groups

 and scheduled individualized appointments with our behavioral health practitioner, dietitian, physician assistant and surgeon will be a major part of your long-term success.